gvogt2023/COVID-image-classification/README.md

 ![CT Grayscale Distribution](imgs/ct_grayscale.png)

+We can see that CT scans have a bit starker of a distribution than for X-Rays between positive and negative cases, suggesting that it might be easier for CT imaging models to distinguish between the two binary classes.
+Additionally, we can see that for all image types, the grayscale value of 0 (white) is prevalent across the board, meaning that there are a lot of white pixels and could potentially add to difficulty in selecting between the classes.

 ## Modeling

 - Baseline model: This model has two convolutional layers with 32 and 64 filters respectively, followed by a dense layer with 16 units and a sigmoid output layer.
 It uses a batch size of 64 and an early stopping callback with a minimum delta of 1e-2 and patience of 5.
 The loss function is 'binary_crossentropy'.